5. Patterns

 5.1.6:1 A reference pattern is a pattern that dereferences a pointer that is being matched.

-5.1.6:2 A reference pattern is an irrefutable pattern.
+5.1.6:2 A reference pattern is an irrefutable pattern when its nested pattern itself is an irrefutable pattern.

 5.1.6:3 The type of a reference pattern is determined as follows: